Chevron declares force majeure at Angola's Kuito

 Angolan loading programs showed that Chevron was due to load just one 920,000 barrel tanker in November, reflecting the impact of the maintenance work.

-Trade sources said that the force majeure was declared because of technical problems with mooring equipment at the Kuito site, located about 30 miles offshore.
 A force majeure allows a company to suspend contractual obligations in the face of unexpected events.

 OPEC member Angola is Africa's second largest producer after Nigeria and typically exports around 1.8 million barrels per day (bpd) of crude oil.